devotaj = actions of devotion

 The word melds the ideas of devotion and chag (חַג) in Hebrew.
 Simply translated chag means “holiday,” but it’s really a specific reference to the pilgrimage Holy Days where ancient Israelites would travel to Jerusalem or other holy sites.

-Devotaj is rooted in Jewish women’s healing & spiritual practices, but you may see the word “haj” – the Muslim pilgrimage in the end of “devotaj”, or hear “pujah,” the Hindu spiritual practices in it.
+Devotaj is rooted in Jewish women’s healing & spiritual practices, as well as Jewish folk practices, but you may see the word “haj” – the Muslim pilgrimage in the end of “devotaj”, or hear “pujah,” the Hindu spiritual practices in it.
 This is a direct reference to the Devotaj mission to work with Jewish practices and honor the spiritual practices and truth of other traditions.